Some Russian baby boy names are found elsewhere around the world ‒ here are some of our favorite common Russian boy names:

-These Russian girls names are enchanting and on-trend, with a healthy dollop of history and character thrown in for good measure:
+These popular Russian girls’ names are enchanting and on-trend, with a healthy heap of history and character thrown in for good measure:

-2. Irina: Another with its origins in Ancient Greece (it means “peace”), Irina is a name of huge significance in Russian culture; it’s been given to two real-life Russian princesses, and Chekhov named one of the main characters Irina in his classic play Three Sisters.
+Irina: Name meaning “peace”, with origins in Ancient Greece, Irina is a name of huge significance in Russian culture; it’s been given to two real-life Russian princesses, and Chekhov named one of the main characters Irina in his classic play Three Sisters.

-4. Elena: A 2012 study of Russian social media accounts discovered that Elena was the most popular girl’s name in the country.
-Meaning “bright, shining light”, Elena (also written as Yelena) remains a firm favorite to this day.
+Yelena or Elena: A 2012 study of Russian social media accounts discovered that Yelena was the most popular girl’s name in the country.
+What does the name Yelena mean?
+“Shining light”.

 What about popular Russian baby boy names?

-1. Alexander: Year on year, Alexander sits near or at the top of baby name lists in Russia and beyond.
+Alexander: Year on year, Alexander sits near or at the top of baby name lists in Russia and beyond.
 Every inch a classic, it means “protector” or “defender of mankind”, and it’s another name with a range of variations.
-Alexei, Aleksander, Aleksandr, and Sasha are all great alternatives to a recognizable name.
+Aleksander and Aleksandr are great alternatives to a recognizable name.

-2. Ivan: “A gift from God”, Ivan has been a go-to first name throughout Russian history.
-Interestingly, it’s the Slavic version of the Latin name “Johannes”, which in turn is related to the English name “John.”
+Ivan: “A gift from God”, Ivan has been a go-to first name throughout Russian history.
+Interestingly, it’s the Slavic version of the Latin name Johannes, which in turn is related to the English name John.

-3. Maxim: A familiar variant of the name “Maximilian”, Maxim (also Maksim or Maksym) means “great” or “majestic” and can, of course, be shortened to the infinitely adorable Max.
+Maxim, Maksym, or Maksim: Baby name variant of the name Maximilian, Maxim means “great” or “majestic” and can, of course, be shortened to the infinitely adorable Max.

-4. Nicholas: Yet another name with a long and storied link to Russian culture, Nicholas can be written as Nikolay, Nikolai, or Nicholai, with the diminutive form Kolya offering a unique and memorable nickname.
+Nikolai: Yet another name with a long and storied link to Slavic culture, the Russian name Nikolai can be written as Nikolay or Nicholai, with the diminutive form Kolya offering a unique and memorable nickname.
 It has its origins in Ancient Greece and means “victory of the people.”

-5. Mikhail: If you like the name “Michael” but you still want something a little different, Mikhail (also Michail) could be a nice option.
-Popular in Russia thanks to the Eastern Orthodox Church, Mikhail’s short forms include Misha and Mishka.
+Mikhail: If you like the name Michael but you still want something a little different, Mikhail (also Michail) could be a nice option.
+Popular in Russia thanks to the Eastern Orthodox Church.

 Are there any unisex Russian names?

-Russian names are predominantly gendered male or female, but you do have a few unisex options, too.
-Names like Mischa (Michael/Michaela), Sascha (Alexander/Alexandra), and Shura (also Alexander/Alexandra) are the standouts.
+Russian baby names tend to be gendered male or female, but you do have a few unisex options, too.

 Russian baby names with Slavic roots